 Hoping to see Rodin’s famous sculpture The Kiss?
 Don’t head to the Musée Rodin, head for the airport!
 Here, in Satellite S4 of Terminal 2E, you’ll find the latest Paris must-see: l’Espace Musées.
 Inspired by partnerships in Amsterdam and Toulouse, the ADP (Aéroports de Paris) opened a 250-square-meter exhibition space of their own.
 The stylish spot is welcoming over 1,500 visitors a day, most of them art lovers traveling to or from Asia or North America.

 With airport waiting times that average two and a half hours, it’s a plus to check out.
 Currently showing is “Rodin: Wings of Glory,” which includes crowd-pleasers such as The Kiss and The Thinker.
 The exposition remains open until early summer, says its curator, Serge Lemoine.
 Formerly head of the Musée d’Orsay, Lemoine has big plans for the future.
 Assisting him is a heavyweight team, which includes cochair of sales and auction firm Artcurial, as well as stage designer Hubert Le Gall.

 Les Docks—Cité de la Mode et du Design

-Editor’s note: To tour Paris in style, consult some of our many Paris tour partners.
+Editor’s note: To trip Paris in style, consult some of our many Paris trip partners.